zalenix/portaldocs/portal-sdk/templates/top-extensions-sideloading.md

 ### Step 1

-Register the extension for side loading using one of the following three methods.
+Register the extension for side loading using one of the following two methods.

 * If the extension is running on localhost.
 This is the recommended and most common method of sideloading an extension.